rust-lang/rust/src/librustc/dep_graph/README.md

 Instead, the idea is to *encapsulate* shared state into some API that will invoke `read` and `write` automatically.
-The most common way to do this is to use a `DepTrackingMap`, described in the next section, but any sort of abstraction brarier will do.
+The most common way to do this is to use a `DepTrackingMap`, described in the next section, but any sort of abstraction barrier will do.
 In general, the strategy is that getting access to information implicitly adds an appropriate `read`.
 So, for example, when you use the `dep_graph::visit_all_items_in_krate` helper method, it will visit